The Bull Shoals Field Station consists of two properties:

 The classroom building has space for seating with or without tables for group use.
 There is enough seating for up to 40 people and various equipment available for presentations, educational demonstrations, sampling, etc.

 Ozarks Education Center

-The new Ozarks Education Center (OEC) will be available for use in summer 2020.
+The new Ozarks Education Center (OEC) opened in summer 2021.
 It consists of a common room building with a bunkroom and shower house in an adjacent building separated by a dogtrot.
 There are also three cabins easily accessible from the main building.

 Common room and kitchen

 The common room is a large open space that can accommodate up to 60 people in chairs or 40 around tables.
 It features a wall-mounted TV for presentations and additional electronic equipment in a storage area behind the TV.
 Adjacent to the open space is a fully equipped kitchen, and behind the kitchen is an office, storage room, and two restrooms.

 Across a dogtrot from the common room is an ADA bunkroom with a total of eight bunks.

 There are also three shower/toilet rooms, a bank of sinks, and two storage rooms; one with a washer/dryer.